Lewis Cass: Early life

-Cass was born on October 9, 1782, in Exeter, New Hampshire, near the end of the American Revolution.
-His parents were Molly (née Gilman) Cass and Major Jonathan Cass, a Revolutionary War veteran who fought under General George Washington at Bunker Hill.
+Cass was born in Exeter, New Hampshire on October 9, 1782, near the end of the American Revolution.
+His parents were Molly (née Gilman) Cass and Major Jonathan Cass, a Revolutionary War veteran who fought at the Battle of Bunker Hill.

-Cass attended the private Phillips Exeter Academy.
-In 1800, the family moved to Marietta, Ohio, part of a wave of westward migration after the end of the war and defeat of Native Americans in the Northwest Indian War.
+Cass was educated in Exeter and attended Phillips Exeter Academy.
+In 1800, the family moved to Marietta, Ohio, part of a wave of westward migration after the defeat of Native Americans led to the end of the Northwest Indian War.
 Cass studied law with Return J. Meigs Jr., was admitted to the bar, and began a practice in Zanesville.

-Beginning of Lewis's career
+Beginning of Cass's career

 In 1806, Cass was elected to the Ohio House of Representatives.
-The following year, President Thomas Jefferson appointed Cass as the U.S. Marshal for Ohio.
+The following year, President Thomas Jefferson appointed him U.S. Marshal for Ohio.

-He joined the Freemasons, an increasingly popular fraternal organization in that period, being initiated as an Entered Apprentice in what was later American Union Lodge No.1 at Marietta on December 5, 1803.
+He joined the Freemasons, and was initiated as an Entered Apprentice in what was later American Union Lodge No.1 at Marietta on December 5, 1803.
 He achieved his Fellow Craft degree on April 2, 1804, and his Master Mason degree on May 7, 1804.
-On June 24, 1805, he was admitted as Charter member of the Lodge of Amity 105 (later No.5), Zanesville.
+On June 24, 1805, he was admitted as Charter member of the Lodge of Amity 105 (later No.5) in Zanesville.
 He served as the first Worshipful Master of the Lodge of Amity in 1806.
 Cass was one of the founders of the Grand Lodge of Ohio, representing the Lodge of Amity at the first meeting on January 4, 1808.
 He was elected Deputy Grand Master on January 5, 1809, and Grand Master on January 3, 1810, January 8, 1811, and January 8, 1812.

 War of 1812

 Engagement at bridge near Fort Malden

-When the War of 1812 began against the United Kingdom, Cass took command of the 3rd Ohio Volunteer Regiment.
-In America's invasion of Canada, Cass conducted military operations in Canada.
-On July 16, 1812, a contingent of the British 41st Regiment – about 60 militia troops and some Indians – were posted near a bridge near British Fort Malden.
-Cass and Army Colenel James Miller with their troops were in concealed positions.
-The British detected the American reconnaissance force commanded by Cass and Miller.
-The British sent a party of Indians over the bridge to draw the Americans out; however, once the Indians crossed, the concealed Americans opened fire wounding two Indians and killing one.
-The American officers send word to allow the American reconnaissance force to take the fort and hold it till reinforcements arrived.
-But American commander Hull was very unsupportive and indecisive of this opportunity.
-So the reconnaissance force under Cass and Miller withdrew back to American lines.
+After the War of 1812 broke out, Cass took command of the 3rd Ohio Volunteer Regiment.
+During the war, Cass conducted several military operations around the Canada–United States border.
+On July 16, 1812, a British force consisting of the 41st Regiment of Foot, 60 men of the Canadian Militia and a number of Indians were posted near Fort Malden.
+Cass and Colonel James Miller led a concealed American reconnaissance force near them.
+The British detected the Americans, and sent a party of Indians over a nearby bridge to draw them out; however, once the Indians crossed, the concealed Americans opened fire, wounding two and killing one.
+Cass and Miller send word to General William Hull, requesting permission to attack Fort Malden and hold it until reinforcements arrived.
+However, Hull was unsupportive and refused their request, which led Cass and Miller to withdraw back to American lines.